 Potential for Data Enrichment

-Experian has a wealth of data assets, as well as providing tools that help with Data Quality Management.
+Experian has a wealth of data assets, as well as providing tools that help with Data Quality Management challenges.
 McCarthy talked about the potential value in enriching quality customer information.
 He considers names, addresses, emails, and telephone numbers, “One of the toughest data sets to deal with.”
 For example, from a data perspective, a customer named Peg Smith at Avenue of the Americas, New York, and a Margaret Smith, 6th Avenue, New York, have nothing to do with each other.
 But “Peg” is a nickname for “Margaret,” and Avenue of the Americas is really 6th Avenue if it goes through postal certification – so it’s actually the same street, and Peg and Margaret are probably the same person.

 The Single Customer View in Context